2010 United States House of Representatives elections in Illinois: District 11

 In a poll of 804 likely voters, conducted on February 18, 2010, by We Ask America (WAA), 42 percent of respondents supported Kinzinger while 30 percent favored Halvorson and 27 percent were unsure.
 A poll by Public Opinion Strategies (POS) for Kinzinger's campaign, the results of which were published in March 2010, found Kinzinger leading with 44 percent to Halvorson's 38 percent, while 16 percent were undecided.
 In a WAA poll of 1,015 registered voters, conducted on August 4, 2010, Kinzinger led with 52 percent to Halvorson's 32 percent, while 17 percent supported other candidates or were unsure.
 A POS poll of 400 likely voters, the results of which were released in August 2010, found Kinzinger leading with 51 percent to Halvorson's 40 percent.
 In a poll by The Hill and ANGA, conducted between September 28 and 30, 2010, with a sample of 401 likely voters, 49 percent of respondents backed Kinzinger, while 31 percent supported Halvorson and 18 percent remained undecided.
 A poll of 500 likely voters, conducted by Anzalone Liszt Research between October 5 and 7, 2010, found Kinzinger leading with 45 percent to Halvorson's 41 percent.
-A WAA poll of 828 likely voters, conducted on October 31, found Kinzinger leading with 55 percent to Halvorson's 45 percent.Sabato's Crystal Ball rated the race as "Leans Republican" in October 2010, citing polling data and Kinzinger's assistance from "the national Republican cavalry".
-The same month, The Cook Political Report rated the race as "Lean Republican" and CQ Politics rated the race as "Likely Republican".
-In November 2010 The Rothenberg Political Report rated the race as "Republican Favored".
-Prior to the election FiveThirtyEights forecast gave Kinzinger a 93 percent chance of winning, and projected that he would receive 55 percent of the vote to Halvorson's 45 percent.
+A WAA poll of 828 likely voters, conducted on October 31, found Kinzinger leading with 55 percent to Halvorson's 45 percent.

-On election day Kinzinger was elected with 57 percent of the vote to Halvorson's 43 percent.
+On election day, Kinzinger was elected with 57 percent of the vote to Halvorson's 43 percent.
 Kinzinger was re-elected in the new 16th district in 2012, 2014, 2016 and 2018.
 Halvorson unsuccessfully sought the Democratic nomination in a 2013 special election in the 2nd district.